jinendrasahu/Full-stack-Task-Manager-App/README.md

 # Full-stack-Task-Manager-App
-Please watch the video to see all the functionalities
+Please watch the video to see all the functionalities some css things is not captured in the recorder

 https://github.com/jinendrasahu/Full-stack-Task-Manager-App/assets/55106008/3e7d0668-fa3f-4a1e-9799-87b02f4db1cd